 Here’s why my nutrition advice includes eating a little sugar.
 After years of bugging me about my use of those little packets in my tea, my husband finally talked me into using sugar instead.
 (I’m a Texan and down here iced tea is a staple!)
 So what happened?
 Did I gain weight?
 No. Was I finally able to lose those 5 pounds I’d been working on for the last 5 years.
 Well, actually, yes!
 Not that I attribute it entirely to switching to sugar.
 But it does make me wonder…

-I’ve always believed “a spoonful of sugar helps the medicine go down”.
+Like Mary Poppins, I’ve always believed “a spoonful of sugar helps the medicine go down”.
 Remember that a spoonful has only 4 grams of carbs and 16 calories.
-You are likely to get many times more sugar in processed foods you eat, so start reading those labels!
+Adding a little something (whether it’s sugar or fat) can make foods like fruits, veggies and milk go down a lot easier and make us healthier in the long run.
+Need a squirt of chocolate syrup for your kids to drink his milk?
+No problem.
+A sprinkle of brown sugar on your acorn squash to make it taste just right?
+Yummy!
+When you add your own sweetener, you know what you’re putting in there and you can limit how much.
+You are likely to get many times more sugar in processed foods you eat, so cut back on those instead.
+And start reading the labels for added sugar.
 (And while less-processed sugars are always a good way to go (honey, maple syrup, brown sugar, etc.) sugar is sugar and the body uses it the same way, meaning even if you eat honey instead of sugar, it can still cause your blood sugar to go up!)

 Sugar vs. Artificial Sweeteners: The Jury is Still Out!

 The truth is, it’s been suggested that the rise in the use of artificial sweeteners coincidentally matches the rise in obesity levels.
 Hmmm.
 It’s also been suggested that because artificial sweeteners provide the sweetness but not the expected calories, they don’t let your brain finish the “reward pathway” and this could lead to more cravings/eating.
 Read this article for a good review about artificial sweeteners and their effects on weight and health.
+And here is another update from Harvard about unexpected effects of using artificial sweeteners.
 I think in the long run, you really can’t fool Mother Nature.
 She eventually will come back at you with a vengeance!
 So, if it’s that little bit of sugar you’re using in your coffee or on your cereal, go for the real thing.
 If you are having more than 5 teaspoons of sugar at a time in the form of sweet drinks or other sugary stuff, you need to carefully consider the pros and cons.
 And whether you have diabetes or not, the healthiest approach is to limit VERY sweet foods and drinks and get your sweet naturally from whole fruit.